serjum/spotify-playlist-downloader/README.md

 ###Must haves:

-- Spotify Premium Account ( haven't tried it on a free account )
+- -Spotify Premium Account ( haven't tried it on a free account )-
-- Only tested on Mac OSX 10.10 ( Should work on Linux and Windows as well??? )
+- Only tested on Ubuntu 14.04 ( Should work on Mac OSX and Windows as well??? )

 ### Disclaimer: